 Marital infidelity is one of the most traumatic of all life experiences.
 However, we believe that the identification of the emotional, character and spiritual conflicts that contribute to marital infidelity can be uncovered and resolved.
 Such healing is not possible unless each spouse has an understanding of and a loyalty to the sacrament of marriage and to the goodness in his/her spouse.

-We regularly cite John Paul II's wisdom from Love and Responsibility in an effort to encourage and strengthen couples to work on this severe marital conflict.
+We regularly cite St. John Paul II's wisdom from Love and Responsibility in an effort to encourage and strengthen couples to work on this severe marital conflict.
 "The strength of such a (mature) love emerges most clearly when the beloved stumbles, when his or her weaknesses or sins come into the open.
 One who truly loves does not then withdraw love, but loves all the more, loves in full consciousness of the other's shortcomings and faults, without in the least approving of them.
 For the person as such never loses his/her essential value.
 The emotion which attaches to the value of the person is loyal," Love and Responsibility, n.
 135. The most challenging aspects of the healing process are resolving the justifiable rage and rebuilding trust, both of which are possible.

 Origins of Marital Infidelity

 The following marital conflicts contribute to a vulnerability to marital infidelity.

 - Lack of a moral code

 - Controlling and disrespectful behaviors by spouse

 - Lack of balance in married life with failure to attend to romantic aspect of marriage, the marital friendship and sexual intimacy/betrothed love

 - Seriously disordered priorities with the placement of work, others, sports, children, etc. before one's spouse